The Fleming Policy Centre

-1. TEQs (Tradable Energy Quotas) is an electronic system for rationing energy, designed to be implemented at the national scale.
+1. TEQs (Tradable Energy Quotas) is an electronic system for rationing energy use, designed to be implemented at the national scale.

-2. There are two main reasons why such a scheme may be needed:
+2. There are two main reasons why such a scheme may be desirable:

 3. TEQs (pronounced “tex”) are measured in units.

 4. Every adult is given an equal free Entitlement of TEQs units each week.
 Other energy users (Government, industry etc.) bid for their units at a weekly Tender, or auction.

 5. When you buy fuel or energy, such as petrol for your car, units corresponding to the amount of energy you have bought are deducted from your TEQs account, in addition to your money payment.
-This is the only time you will need TEQs units, and transactions are generally automatic, using credit-card or direct-debit technology.
+This is the only time you need TEQs units, and transactions are generally automatic, using credit-card or direct-debit technology.

-6. All fuels (and electricity) carry a “carbon rating” in units; one unit represents one kilogram of carbon dioxide – or the equivalent in other greenhouse gases – released in the fuel’s production and use.
+6. All fuels and electricity supplies carry a “carbon rating” in units; one unit represents one kilogram of carbon dioxide – or the equivalent in other greenhouse gases – released in the fuel’s production and use.
 This determines how many units are needed to make a purchase (thus giving a competitive advantage to low-carbon energy).

 7. If you use less than your Entitlement of units, you can sell your surplus.
 If you need more, you can buy them.
-All trading takes place at a single national price, which will rise and fall in line with demand.
-Buying and selling would be as easy as topping up an Oyster card or mobile phone.
+All trading takes place at a single national price, which rises and falls in line with demand.
+Buying and selling is as easy as topping up an Oyster card or mobile phone.

-8. The total number of units available in the country is set out in the TEQs Budget.
+8. The total number of units available in the country is set out in advance in the TEQs Budget.
 The size of the Budget goes down year-by-year – step-by-step, like a staircase.